 Frederic "Ted" Russo, Director

 Ted directs the University’s program of grants and sponsored research and manages the Office of Research and Sponsored Programs (ORSP).
 He develops policies and procedures to ensure the University is in compliance with federal and state regulations.
 He represents the University in liaison with external funding agencies, and negotiates sponsored grant and contract agreements with federal and non-federal sponsors.
 He develops strategic plans, and implements programs to promote the continued growth of research and sponsored programs activities at MSU.
-Prior to joining the MSU in February, 2012, Ted was the Associate Director of Pre-Award Services at Worcester Polytechnic Institute for 7 years.
+Prior to joining MSU in February 2012, Ted was the Associate Director of Pre-Award Services at Worcester Polytechnic Institute for 7 years.
 Prior to WPI, Ted held administrative positions at Clark University and Harvard University Medical School.
 Ted earned a Bachelor’s in Liberal Arts from Harvard University Extension School in 1993, and received a Master’s in Public Administration from Suffolk University in 1998.
+Ted gained his “Certified Research Administrator” (C.R.A.) designation in 2015.
+He is an active member of the National Council of University Research Administrators and has presented on various topics related to research administration regionally.

 Catherine Bruno, Post-Award Officer